Anatomical terms of location: Anatomical landmarks

-The location of anatomical structures can also be described in relation to different anatomical landmarks.
-They are used in anatomy, surface anatomy, surgery, and radiology.
+The location of anatomical structures can also be described in relation to different anatomical landmarks used in anatomy, surface anatomy, surgery, and radiology.

-Structures may be described as being at the level of a specific spinal vertebra, depending on the section of the vertebral column the structure is at.
+Structures may be described as being at the level of a specific vertebra, depending on the section of the vertebral column the structure is at.
 The position is often abbreviated.
 For example, structures at the level of the fourth cervical vertebra may be abbreviated as "C4", at the level of the fourth thoracic vertebra "T4", and at the level of the third lumbar vertebra "L3".
 Because the sacrum and coccyx are fused, they are not often used to provide the location.

-References may also take origin from superficial anatomy, made to landmarks that are on the skin or visible underneath.
+References may also take origin from surface anatomy, made to landmarks that are on the skin or visible underneath.
 For example, structures may be described relative to the anterior superior iliac spine, the medial malleolus or the medial epicondyle.